jaipandya/SublimeTutor/tutorial/chapter_2_2.md

 Delete word back / forward
 ===========================

-## Delete the word backward - ⌥ (`option`) + ⌫ (`delete`)
+## Delete the word backward - `Option + Delete`

 If the cursor is in the middle of a word, it deletes the word from the cursor position to the beginning of this word.
 If the cursor is placed at the word beginning or whitespace, then it deletes the previous word.

-## Delete the word forward - fn + ⌥ + ⌫
+## Delete the word forward - `fn + Option + Delete`

 If the cursor is in the middle of a word, it deletes the word from the cursor position to the end of this word.
 If the cursor is placed at the word end or whitespace, then it deletes the next word.

 Exercise 1
 -----------